 9 Of The Most Beautiful Fall Destinations In Massachusetts

-There’s nothing quite like fall in Massachusetts.
+There’s nothing quite like Massachusetts in the fall.
 It’s no wonder why people from all over the world visit to view the leaves changing into vibrant colors during this time of year.
 With its varied landscapes of mountains, valleys, and coastal plains, as well as numerous parks and historic sites, there are plenty of gorgeous spots to enjoy fall foliage in MA.
 Here are some of the most beautiful places to visit in MA in the fall.

 We know that there are many other gorgeous places to visit in Massachusetts in the fall.
 What are your favorite fall day trips in Massachusetts?
 Please tell us in the comments!